 TGbe editor: Modify section 35.3.15.1 as shown below (#10535):

+Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon with the following exceptions:

+An AP that operates on a link that has been advertised as disabled for all associated non-AP MLDs according to procedures defined in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames) is exempt from this rule

-Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon except that a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).
+a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).

 An AP MLD that distributes a group addressed Data frame received from an associated non-AP MLD shall set the SA field of the broadcast group addressed Data frame equal to the MLD MAC address of the non-AP MLD.